-In connection with a private offering memorandum that the Company issued through a placement agent on January 23, 2024, the Company completed entering into subscription agreements with 7 accredited investors (the "Subscription Agreements"), whereby the Company issued a stockholder exercised warrants in exchange for total of 100,000 561,793 units ("Units"), with each Unit consisting of (i) one share of the Company's common shares for proceeds stock, \$0.00001 par value (the "Common Stock"), and (ii) one six year Common Stock purchase warrant (the "Warrants"), having an exercise price of \$390,000 1.78 per share (the "Private Placement").
+In connection with a private offering memorandum that the Company issued through a placement agent on January 23, 2024, the Company completed entering into subscription agreements with 7 accredited investors (the "Subscription Agreements"), whereby the Company issued a total of 561,793 units ("Units"), with each Unit consisting of (i) one share of the Company's common stock, \$0.00001 par value (the "Common Stock"), and (ii) one six year Common Stock purchase warrant (the "Warrants"), having an exercise price of \$1.78 per share (the "Private Placement").
 The Private Placement resulted in the issuance to investors of 561,793 shares of Common Stock and 561,793 Warrants.
-The purchase price of the securities was \$1.78 per Unit, resulting in gross proceeds to the Company of \$1,000,000 and paid a fee of \$100,000, before deducting placement agent fees (10% or \$100,000) and other offering expenses.
+The purchase price of the securities was \$1.78 per Unit, resulting in gross proceeds to the Company of \$1,000,000, before deducting placement agent fees (10% or \$ 100,000) and other offering expenses.
 The Company intends to use the net proceeds from the Private Placement for working capital and general corporate purposes.
 The Private Placement closed on February 2, 2024.